UA-141369524-4

 • Bake at 350°F/180°F for 20 minutes and then pull out of oven and add sauce and vegetable toppings.
 For wet or frozen veggies, cook those separately in a pan before adding to pizza.
 Bake for another 10-15 minutes or until bottom of crust is fully baked.

-Cabbage Soup with Beet – Healthy Low-Sodium Soup
+Cabbage Soup with Beet – Anti-Inflammatory Soup

 Cabbage soup with red beets.

 This is an Ayurvedic melody.
 You can get your sweet vegetable, savory, sour, and umami tastes in one bowl.
 You can also add some heat if you’re feeling cool (and more Kapha or Vata in fall Vata season).
+Most Ayurvedic balancing foods are also anti-inflammatory healthy.

 If you buy tamarind paste that has seeds, to remove the seeds: pull apart taffy-texture-like pieces.
 Then place the tamarind paste in a bowl with heated water (just below boiling water is good).
 You can leave for a few hours or even overnight.
 Then the tamarind taffy-sticky texture should slip off more easily.